 - 1. Attendance at clinical practical is mandatory. - 2.
 A student who does not demonstrate safe clinical practice will be in violation of clinical practices and policies. - 3.
 A student who does not demonstrate professional behavior and professional practice may be removed from their clinical rotation and clinical site. - 4.
 Safe clinical or professional practice is defined as: - a.
-Adhering to the Patients' Bill of Rights Appendix B. - b.
-Performing clinical duties consistent with the professional standards of ethics Appendix C - c.
-Adhering to the code of behavior/conduct outlined in the University, College and Department of Medical Imaging & Radiation Sciences handbooks. - d.
-Adhering to all clinical practices and policies of the clinical site, and as outlined in the University, College, and Department policies and procedures - e.
-Adhering to departmental radiation protection and monitoring practices where appropriate\ Appendix D, E & F (\only applicable to modalities that use ionizing radiation).
+Adhering to the Patients' Bill of Rights Appendix A. - Performing clinical duties consistent with the professional standards of ethics -Appendix B - c.
+Adhering to the code of behavior/conduct outlined in the University, College and Department of Medical Imaging & Radiation Sciences handbooks. - Adhering to all clinical practices and policies of the clinical site, and as outlined in the University, College, and Department policies and procedures - e.
+Adhering to departmental radiation protection and monitoring practices where appropriate. (only applicable to modalities that use ionizing radiation) - f.
+Adhering to the Technologist's scope and practice standards, appendix H.